Rebecca MacDonald

-Rebecca MacDonald (born in 1953 as Ubavka Mitic) is a Canadian businesswoman from Toronto, Ontario of Serbian origin.
+Rebecca MacDonald (born 1953 as Ubavka Mitić) is a Serbian Canadian businesswoman that lives and works in Toronto, Ontario.
 Recipient of several business awards, she is founder and executive chair of Just Energy Group Inc., an energy commodities trading company.

 Career

 New deregulation in Ontario's natural gas industry prompted Rebecca MacDonald to launch EMI in 1986.
 Her first company began to lose profits when gas prices fell several years later.
 In 1997, she re-entered the market by starting Ontario Energy Savings Corp., though the business showed minimum profits.
 When gas prices began to rise again in 2001, the second company was transitioned into a very profitable fund that became the backbone of Just Energy Group Inc. By taking Just Energy public, Macdonald made the company accountable to a board of directors.
 When gas prices fell again, the business expanded to the American and European markets, but also came under scrutiny for aggressive sales techniques and charging additional fees.